BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2summary.md

 // 3) Write the import statement needed for question 8 (below)

-public class ReviewCh1and2
+public class Main
 {
 	public static void main(String[] args)
 	{
-		// 4)Write a series of output statements that will produce a smiley face
+		// 4) Write MULTIPLE output statements that will produce a smiley face

 		// 5) Write a program that constructs a Rectangle object square with